2024-04-23

 }

-The UUID can be retrieved using the gmsaas recipes list command line.
+The UUID can be retrieved using gmsaas recipes list command line.
 The comprehensive list of all currently available recipes UUIDs are available here.

 devices: {